GLOBAL MARKETS-Stocks, oil tumble as recession worry offsets French vote relief

 By Marc Jones

-LONDON, April 25 (Reuters) - Traders ditched riskier assets on Monday as relief over Emmanuel Macron’s victory in the French presidential election quickly gave way to renewed concerns about the impact of rising interest rates on global economic growth.
+LONDON, April 25 (Reuters) - Traders ditched riskier assets on Monday as relief over Emmanuel Macron's victory in the French presidential election quickly gave way to renewed concerns about rising global interest rates and China's spluttering economy.

-Asian markets suffered their worst session in over a month as worries that Beijing could soon be back in lockdown sent Chinese shares back to 2020 lows, and as the effects of Wall Street's 2.5% slump on Friday lingered. .N.
+Asian markets had suffered their worst day in over a month overnight on fears that Beijing was about to go back into a COVID-19 lockdown, and as Friday's 2.5% Wall Street slump lingered on U.S. futures markets .N.

 "The reality is there is more to the French election story than Macron's win yesterday," said Rabobank FX strategist Jane Foley.